lichengunc/pretrain-vl-data/README.md

   <img src="misc/splits.png" width="70%"/>
 </p>

-By running this code, we should get in-domain and out-of-domain data like the follows:
+By running this code, we should be able to get the in-domain data as follows:
 <p align="center">
   <img src="misc/statistics.png" width="70%"/>
 </p>